Phillip-Smelt/ABTTestLibrary/README.md

-# TestLibrary is a simple functional test sequencing library:
+# TestLibrary is a simple functional test sequencing library for sibling project TestProgram:
-  Think National Instruments' TestStand™, or Keysight Technologies' OpenTAP™, except vastly simpler.
+  National Instruments' TestStand™ & Keysight Technologies' OpenTAP™ are test sequencers; so are TestLibrary/Test/Program, except vastly simpler.

   Sibling project TestProgram is both a demonstration program and a functional test of TestLibrary.